nadu-pitt/nadu-pitt.github.io/pub.md

 ## Peer-reviewed Conference Papers {#bm2}
 <p></p>

+12. Pesaru, V., **Du, N.** (2022).
+Investigating the Effects of Driver Factors on Crash Involvement using SHRP2 Naturalistic Driving Study Dataset. *In Proceedings of the 66th Annual Meeting of the Human Factors and Ergonomics Society (HFES)*.
+Atlanta, GA.
+October.

+11. **Du, N.**, Wu, X., Misu, T., Akash, K. (2022).
+A Preliminary Study of Modeling Driver Situational Awareness based on SEEV and ACT-R Models. *In Proceedings of the 66th Annual Meeting of the Human Factors and Ergonomics Society (HFES)*.
+Atlanta, GA.
+October.

 10. **Du, N.**, Zhou, F., Tilbury, D., Robert, L. P., & Yang, X. J. (2021).
 Designing Alert Systems in Takeover Transitions: The Effects of Display Information and Modality. *13th International Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutomotiveUI '21)*.
 September 13--14, 2021, Virtual Event, Leeds, UK. \[[DOI](https://doi.org/10.1145/3409118.3475155)\].

 9. **Du, N.**, Kim, J., Zhou, F., Tilbury, D., Robert, L. P., Pradhan, A., & Yang, X. J. (2020).
 Examining effects of scenario type and vehicle speed on takeover readiness and performance in conditionally automated driving. *In Proceedings of the 64th Annual Meeting of the Human Factors and Ergonomics Society (HFES)*.
 Chicago, IL.
 October. \[[DOI](https://doi.org/10.1177/1071181320641482)\].